 Another thing you can do is make an effort to repeat yourself in other words for clarity.

-If the other person is pointing out your accent because they feel mean-spirited, you can choose to simply exit the conversation, or just acknowledge it with, “Yes, I do.”
+On the other hand, if the other person is pointing out your accent to make you feel uncomfortable, unwelcome, defensive, or less-than, you can choose to simply exit the conversation.

 How to Describe Non-Native Accents in English

 Last but not least, I want to clarify the language that we often use when talking about accents.

 If you have a minor or mild accent, the person might say that you have a slight accent or a little accent.

 If your accent has more influence from your native language, they may say that you have a strong accent or a heavy accent.